MetPX/sarracenia/doc/sr_subscribe.1.rst

 omit the -dr setting, and just specify the complete path as an argument.

 The **url** option sets how to get the file... it defines the protocol, host, port, and optionally, the user.
-It is a good practice not to notify the credentials and separately inform the consumers about it.
+It is best practice to not include passwords in urls.

 The **post_exchange** option set under which exchange the new notification will be posted.
 Im most cases it is 'xpublic'.